Camping

 (updated: 28 June 2023)

-As I have had the Jackery panel longer than the Enertech panel, I have had more time to test its capabilities.
-One of my major findings was that the placement of the panel, relative to the sun, had a huge impact on the output from the panel.
-I did hit a 93 W output from the Jackery, but I am not sure how reliable that was.
-Under optimum conditions, between 67 W and 75 W was the best I could achieve.
-This did require moving/rotating the panel regularly.
+During all my tests with the panels, one of my major findings was that the placement of the panel, relative to the sun, had a huge impact on the output from the panel.
+Once I did get 93 W output from the Jackery panel, but I am not sure how reliable that was.
+Under optimum conditions, between 67 W and 75 W was the best I would normally see.
+However, this did require moving/rotating the panel regularly.

-So, the efficiency of the panel is very dependent on the angle at which it faces the sun.
-As a result, with fixed panel systems, such as with most home systems, you have to over-panel the solar system to get a decent current throughput to the batteries.
+As the efficiency of the panel is very dependent on the angle at which it faces the sun, fixed panel systems, such as most home systems, it is necessary to over-panel the solar system to get a decent current throughput to the batteries.
 If I was looking at a fixed panel system, I would love to be able to include a sun tracking panel adjustment system.
-This should decrease the number of panels needed to achieve the required current output.
+This should decrease the number of panels needed to achieve the required output current.

-I have had the chance to do a more serious test with the Jackery 500, the Jackery solar panel and the Snomaster camping fridge.
+I had the chance to do a more serious test with the Jackery 500, the Jackery solar panel and the Snomaster camping fridge.
 Snomaster recommends running the fridge for a couple of days every month to ensure the gas circulation is working properly.
 I did this over the last weekend, but here, I decided not to use grid power at all.
 I used the Jackery 500 to run the fridge, and the Jackery solar panel to charge the box while it was running the fridge, during the usable sunlight hours.
-I was pleasantly surprised by my findings.
 For the test, the fridge compartments were set at -10°C and 4°C, respectively.

 Overnight, the available battery capacity dropped to 49%, which is in line with my earlier tests with the fridge running from the Jackery 500 (50% net loss).